JuicyJuice1100/portfolioWebsite_Redux/content/posts/food-blog/food-intro/index.md

 ### Mistakes will happen and that's okay

-Don't expect to become an amazing cook over night.
+Don't expect to become an amazing cook overnight.
 You might make mistakes, bad dishes, and that's okay.
 We learn from our mistakes.
 I make mistakes all the time.
 Cooking is a skill that you practice.
 The more you do it the better you'll get.
 Keep at it and you'll become a great homecook.

 I will post my mistakes, talk about how I can possibly fix it for next time.